huzheng16/ZhengHuLab/content/authors/xiaoyu/_index.md

 - Graduate Students
 ---

-Xiaoyu Zhao is a graduate student (starting from fall of 2021) in Hu lab at Shenzhen Institute of Advanced Technology.
+Xiaoyu is a graduate student in Hu lab.
 She is interested in applying synthetic biology approaches to engineer bacteria for cancer treatment and detection.